𝐏𝐫𝐨𝐩𝐡𝐞𝐭 𝐌𝐮𝐡𝐚𝐦𝐦𝐞𝐝 𝐢𝐧 𝐓𝐡𝐞 𝐃𝐞𝐚𝐝 𝐒𝐞𝐚 𝐒𝐜𝐫𝐨𝐥𝐥𝐬

 He told his followers that he yet had many things to teach them but they could not bear them yet and that another would be coming after him who would teach them the complete truth (john 16:7-14).

-The islamic empire finally stretched from china to spain and even those who did not follow muhammad (pbuh) knew him well.
+The Islamic empire finally stretched from china to Spain and even those who did not follow Muhammad (pbuh) knew him well.
 However, what did they know him for?
 They knew him for his “kingly” actions and not for the “priestly” side of him that his followers knew.

 “and fight against them until persecution is no more and religion is for god alone.
 But if they desist then let there be no hostility except against wrongdoers” –the qur’an, al-baqarah(2):193

-“those unto whom we gave the scripture recognize him muhammad as they recognize their sons.
-But verilly, a party of them conceal the truth while they know it” –the qur’an, al-baqarah(2):146
+“Those unto whom we gave the scripture recognize him muhammad as they recognize their sons.
+But verilly, a party of them conceal the truth while they know it” –the Qur’an, al-baqarah(2):146

-For this reason, when we read the gospel of barnabas, we find that when the jews ask jesus (pbuh) whether he is “the messiah” he replies that he is not “the messiah” that they are expecting.
+For this reason, when we read the gospel of Barnabas, we find that when the jews ask jesus (pbuh) whether he is “the messiah” he replies that he is not “the messiah” that they are expecting.

 “think not that i am come to send peace on earth: i came not to send peace, but a sword.
 For i am come to set a man at variance against his father, and the daughter against her mother, and the daughter-in-law against her mother-in-law. ” —matthew 10:34-35

 this is because he understood their question.
-They were not asking him for his title, rather, they wanted to know whether he was the one who would finally fulfill all of their prophesies of leadership, power, and grandeur that they had been waiting for so many centuries.
+They were not asking him for his title, rather, they wanted to know whether he was the one who would finally fulfill all of their prophecies of leadership, power, and grandeur that they had been waiting for so many centuries.

 For this reason, he told them that he was not “the messiah”, but that “the messiah” they were waiting for would not come until later.
 He was referring to the second messiah in their prophesies. (the jews had expectations of three prophecies to be fulfilled)